Effective use of funding and resources

 - Have our school’s strategic resourcing decisions been based specifically on our school context and size?

-- Have suitable targets, including system-negotiated targets if appropriate, and other improvement measures been established for all equity groups at our school?
+- Have suitable targets and other improvement measures been established for all equity groups at our school?

 - Have we described the measurable impact on student outcomes we are planning to achieve for each equity group in our school?